-Rank Transformation in Informatica is similar to SQL RANK function, which is used to select the Top or bottom rank of data.
+Rank Transformation in Informatica is similar to the SQL RANK function, which is used to select the Top or bottom rank of data.
 In real-time, this transformation will be very helpful.

-For example, you can use this Informatica rank transformation to select the top 10 regions with the highest and lowest sales Or bottom (underperforming) 20 products or regions etc.
+For example, you can use this Informatica rank transformation to select the top 10 regions with the highest and lowest sales Or bottom (underperforming) 20 products or regions, etc.

 Configure Rank Transformation in Informatica

-Step 1: Create Rank Transformation in Informatica Source Definition
+Create Rank Transformation in Informatica Source Definition

 Please navigate to Target Designer and define the Target.
-In this example, we are using the already created SQL table (Rank Transformation) as our target definition.
-Please refer Create Informatica Target table using Source Definition to understand creating a target definition
+We use the already created SQL table as our target definition in this Informatica Rank Transformation example.
+Please refer Create Target table using Source Definition to understand creating a target definition.

-Step 3: Creating Mapping for Rank Transformation in Informatica
+Creating Rank Transformation in Informatica Mapping

-Next, Drag and drop the [Employ] source definition from Sources folder to the mapping designer.
+Next, Drag and drop the [Employ] source definition from the Sources folder to the mapping designer.
 Once you drag the source, the PowerCenter designer will automatically create the default transformation called source qualifier.

 Create Rank Transformation in Informatica

 Once you click on the Create.. option, Create Transformation window will be opened as shown below.
-Please select the Rank Transformation from the drop-down list and specify the unique name (rnk_Income) for this transformation and click on Create button
+Please select the Informatica Rank Transformation from the drop-down list and specify the unique name (rnk_Income) for this transformation and click on Create button

 Once you click on the Create button, the Informatica rank transformation will be added to the mapping designer.

 Double click on the Informatica Rank transformation to provide the ranking factor (based on which column you want to rank).
-From the below screenshot you can see the list of available properties in the Transformation tab:
+From the below screenshot, you can see the list of available properties in the Transformation tab: